-

 From joy to a heart scare: a second pregnancy brings a second-degree heart block

-Survivor Erin Vickers will share her powerful heart story at the American Heart Association’s Go Red for Women Luncheon in October Erin Vickers of Latham is only now learning what … Read more
+Survivor Erin Vickers will share her powerful heart story at the American Heart Association’s Go Red for Women Luncheon in October Erin Vickers of Latham is only now learning what “normal” is for her and her family.
+She will share her story of living with heart disease at the Go Red for Women Luncheon, a … Read more

 -